 Second, when you don’t use the right muscles to breathe you end up using muscles that are better used to stabilize and power movement.
 When given the choice between creating movement and breathing those muscles will always choose breathing, leaving you without all of your core muscles to help you on the bike.

 This means that when you are training you have to focus on good breathing habits so you don’t simply ingrain bad habits.
-In this new video I go over some basic strategies I use to help improve a rider’s breathing and to help integrate that improved breathing into strength and cardio workouts.
+In this video I go over some basic strategies I use to help improve a rider’s breathing and to help integrate that improved breathing into strength and cardio workouts.